Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 Sheryl Bone Link

 Heather Booth teaches various math courses, such as quantitative analysis and a survey of mathematics and business statistics.
-She began teaching at Purdue Global (formerly Kaplan University) in 2008, becoming a full-time adjunct instructor in 2015.
+She began teaching at Purdue Global in 2008, becoming a full-time adjunct instructor in 2015.
 Prior to joining Purdue Global, Booth worked in technology services for a railway and as a railway project manager for 10 years and taught at Tarrant County College for 2 years.

 Education: MS, Texas A&M University